drush-ops/drush/docs/commands.md

 !!! tip

-      1. Drush 12 expects commandfiles to use a [create() method](dependency-injection.md#create-method) to inject Drupal and Drush dependencies.
+      1. Drush 13 expects commandfiles to use [Autowire](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to inject Drupal and Drush dependencies.
 Prior versions used a [drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files) which is now deprecated and will be removed in Drush 13.
       1. Drush 12 expects all commandfiles in the `<module-name>/src/Drush/<Commands|Generators>` directory.
 The `Drush` subdirectory is a new requirement.

 Creating a new Drush command is easy.
 Follow the steps below.